rustyrazorblade/UselessDB/README.md

 Yes.
 Don't use this database for anything.
 If you do, you should be fired.

+## Stuff you need to know

+There's only 1 variable.
+It's called `var`.
+This is extremely limiting and pretty awful.
+The DB is statically typed, explicitly.
+So you have to set the type of your variable using `type = int`.
+Supported types are int, float, string.

 ## Examle Usage (client is prefixed with > only to show commands)

     telnet localhost 6000